Neighbors Against

 SEPTA’s gas plant is located on SEPTA’s Robert’s Complex, between SEPTA’s Midvale Bus Depot at Roberts and Wissahickon Avenue and SEPTA’s Roberts Train Yard.
 It sits off of Roberts Avenue.

-1. We want the permit to be denied.
+We wanted the permit to be denied.

-2. The EPA ECHO site reported two violations of pollution limits.
+The EPA ECHO site reported two violations of pollution limits.
 Repairs were made on equipment in one of the two generators and workers were instructed that testing the diesel backup generator during ozone season is prohibited.

-3. Neighbors deserve to know what is coming into the air and when it is happening, so that they can protect themselves by closing windows and not exercising outside.
-We are requesting continuous air monitoring units in the smoke stacks which operate 365 days/ year and to post the readings directly to the Health Department website in real time in a user friendly way for the general public.
+Neighbors deserve to know what is coming into the air and when it is happening, so that they can protect themselves by closing windows and not exercising outside.
+We are requested continuous air monitoring units in the smoke stacks which operate 365 days/ year and to post the readings directly to the Health Department website in real time in a user friendly way for the general public.

 In 2011, SEPTA released a comprehensive sustainability plan.
 However, the gas plant violates each section of their "three pillar" approach.
 Click to read their Energy Action Plans for 2011, 2012, and 2018.
 Also see details of SEPTA’s goals and 5 year business plans in SEP-TAINABLE 2020.